KoushaChangizi/koushachangizi.github.io/index.md

 # Kousha Changizi

 **PhD Student in Machine Learning, UC Irvine (Advisor: Pierre Baldi)**
-I build ML systems for scientific data, and research on computer vision for biomedical imaging, circadian transcriptomics, and multi-omics integration.
+I build ML systems for scientific data, and research on computer vision for biomedical imaging, as well as circadian transcriptomics, and multi-omics integration.
 I like turning messy, real-world datasets into models that actually ship and answer scientific questions.

 ---